 Data analytics is nothing new.
 Today, though, the growing volume of data and the advanced analytics technologies available mean you can get much deeper data insights more quickly.
 The insights that big data and modern technologies make possible are more accurate and more detailed.
 In addition to using data to inform future decisions, you can also use current data to make immediate decisions.

 Some of the technologies that make modern data analytics so powerful are:

-Let’s look at a few quick examples of how you might collect data and analyze it to help improve outcomes for your business.
+Let’s look at a few quick examples of data analytics and how you might collect data and analyze it to help improve outcomes for your business.

 For some real-life examples of how Lotame’s data analytics tools have helped business drive improved results, check out our case studies.

 While data analytics can provide many benefits to the companies that use it, it’s not without its challenges.
 Working with the right partners and using the right tools can help businesses to overcome these difficulties.

 One of the biggest challenges related to data analytics is collecting the data.
 There’s a lot of data that businesses could potentially collect, and they need to determine what to prioritize.
 Collecting data requires tools that can gather data from website visits, ad clicks and other interactions and deliver it in a usable format.

 Once you collect your data, you need somewhere to store itn.
 This can take up a considerable amount of space and contain many different types of information.
 You have to integrate both structured and unstructured data from online, offline, internal and external sources.